davejbarnes/pyngctl/README.md

 * A Python script which uses both to provide a command line tool for Nagios and Livestatus

-All parts are agnostic of each other
+Both modules are agnostic of each other

 \* https://mathias-kettner.com